APOORVES/eshop/README.md

 # eshop - A micro services reference implementation
-This is a reference implementation of an online shopping application using micro services concepts and its popular technologies - spring boot, docker, kubernetes, mongodb.
-This is an in progress work and I intend to inlcude other commong mS technologies like Apache Kafka, Prometheus, Graphana, ELK, APIGEE, User Interface in angluar 5/6.
+This is a reference implementation of an online shopping application using micro services concepts and its popular technologies - spring boot, docker, kubernetes, mongodb, apache kafka.
+This is an in progress work and I intend to inlcude other commong mS technologies like Auth Tokens, Prometheus, Graphana, ELK, APIGEE, User Interface in angluar 5/6.
 In its current shape will run following containers (built via docker) in kubernetes pods as deployments and services:
-1. mongodb
+1. mongodb for data persistence
-2. REST service built in springboot for crud operations over product datalog of eshop
+2. Product mS built in springboot for crud operations (and more) over product catalog of eshop (persistence in mongodb)
+3. Shooping Cart mS built in springboot for crud operations (and more) over shopping cart of eshop (persistence in mongodb)
+4. Payment mS built in springboot for payment.
+Nothing fancy in payment but it notifies cart to change its status and product to change the product Quantity in Stock
+5. Apache Kafka (Single broker) for communication between services via Producer/Consumer services.